 Beige with warm terracotta

 You love beige, but you hate boring.
-This ‘Neutral Leaves’ wall mural gives you beige with a splash of colour.
+This ‘Neutral Leaves’ wall mural gives you beige with a splash of color.
 By adding a warm, earthy terracotta to the mix, you can bring a plain and classic neutral to life.
 This wallpaper design combines beige and greige with darker greys and warm browns, creating an interesting mural that looks great in any room.

 If you’re worried about beige being too ‘safe’, a mural like this gives you a little more to play with.
 Add interest and intrigue to an otherwise minimalist space and make this wallpaper the focal point.